From the primal capacity of one-celled organisms to move away from excess heat, dryness,

 Each level provides more detail than the one before.

-“Affect” means the positive or negative valence of feelings.
-For example, hunger
+“Affect” means the positive or negative valence of feelings, felt in the body.
+For

 THEORY OF PERCEPTION